• Skip to main content

 Both SmileDirectClub & Byte offer huge savings and convenience, but in our opinion, Byte wins the race.
 Why?
 Two reasons:

-• The HyperByte Device: Byte’s high-frequency vibration device, the “HyperByte”, helps provide a more comfortable aligner fit and even encourages faster dental shifts.
+- The HyperByte Device: Byte’s high-frequency vibration device, the “HyperByte”, helps seat your aligners for a more comfortable fit and may be able to encourage faster dental shifts.
 Byte includes the HyperByte in the cost of every treatment plan.

 Is Byte Right for You?